-Our board of directors and our stockholders have approved the ESPP.
+Our board of directors and our stockholders have approved the 2013 Employee Stock Purchase Plan, or ESPP.
 The purpose of the ESPP is to retain the services of new employees and secure the services of new and existing employees while providing incentives for such individuals to exert maximum efforts toward our success.

 The ESPP authorizes the issuance of shares of our common stock pursuant to purchase rights granted to our employees or to employees of any of our designated affiliates.
-We have reserved an aggregate of 556,000 shares of our common stock for issuance under the ESPP.
+We have reserved an aggregate of 1,021,803 shares of our common stock for issuance under the ESPP as of December 31, 2015.
 This number is subject to adjustment in the event of a recapitalization, stock split, reverse stock split, reclassification, stock dividend or other change in our capital structure.